jaantollander/masters-thesis/content/43_metadata.md

 Large changes in rates are usually caused when a single job that performs heavy I/O stops.
 We can also see that the rate of `close` is greater than the rate of `open`.
 It is impossible to perform more `close` and `open` operations because we always need to open a file before closing it.
-We suspect that Lustre clients cache `open` operations but not `close` operations, and Jobstats does not count cached operations.
+We suspect that Lustre clients cache some operations, and Jobstats does not include cached operations in the statistics, explaining the differing `close` and `open` rates.
-Therefore, the close rate may look higher than the `open` rate from the statistics.
-For example, if `open` is called multiple times with the same arguments Lustre client can serve it from the cache instead of having to request it from MDS; thus request is not recorded.
 \label{fig:total-mdt-1}
 ](figures/2022-10-27_mdt_compute_1.svg)